Caution: All parts of this plant are poisonous.

 - This plant can be mowed or cut before flowering, although it does have a thick, tough stem.

-- Small infestations can be pulled by hand, with personal protective equipment used to prevent exposure.
+- Small infestations can be pulled by hand.
+Use personal protective equipment to minimize skin exposure.

-- Take care not to spread the seeds of this plant (best to treat before it has produced seed), and be sure to dispose of all parts of the plant securely.
+- Take care not to spread the seeds of this plant (best to treat before it has produced seed), and be sure to securely dispose of all plant parts.

 All landfills within the RDCK and RDKB accept invasive plant species for free.
 Ensure your material is bagged in clear plastic bags and notify the attendant that you have invasive plant species.
 Plants must be identifiable through the bag.
 For more information please see the RDCK Resource Recovery Bylaw.